What Is Intelligent Process Automation (IPA)?

 The AI and process automation venn diagram

-However, on its own, RPA is not transformational.
+However, on its own, RPA is not a transformative automation solution.
 If a variance is added to any process, scalability is impacted.
-So, RPA can handle a wide variety of tasks, but the upward potential is limited.
+RPA can handle a wide variety of tasks, but the upward potential is limited.

 What is robotic process automation (RPA)?